 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of this condition, especially if you have a family history of Hartnup disorder.
+Call for your provider if you have symptoms of this condition, especially if you have a family history of Hartnup disorder.
 Genetic counseling is recommended if you have a family history of this condition and are planning a pregnancy.